 There has been lot of progress and change to the Help @ Hand Program since the project began in March 2019.
-RUHS-BH have been working with CalMHSA on getting demonstrations from many of the possible applications that all counties could include in their suite of apps.
-The Help @ Hand staff have also created their Peer Chat app called "Take my Hand" to begin piloting in early 2020 in Riverside County.
+CalMHSA has been identified as the joint powers association that will coordinate the multi-county project.
+RUHS-BH has worked with CalMHSA on getting demonstrations from many of the possible applications that all counties could include in their suite of apps.

+Riverside's The Help @ Hand staff have also created a Peer Chat app called "Take my Hand" to begin piloting in early 2020 in Riverside County.
+A brief test of the app was used as part of Department's COVID response.
 This app will allow for our RUHS-BH Peer Support Specialists the ability to live chat with anyone who might be in need of resources, someone to talk too, or link to other services.

 The Help @ Hand staff have also worked to develop a brochure that could be used by anyone that navigates through Free apps that anyone could use to improve their mental wellness.
 The Help @ Hand staff continue to work on product and application testing to see what possible apps should be included in the suite for Riverside County and ongoing development of a training curriculum for new Peer Support Specialists who come on board the project to assist with consistency of program implementation.

-Trends and some lessons learned to this point are related to the challenges of working with 13 other counties in a collaborative effort and also working with CalMHSA as the project lead.
+Trends and some lessons learned at this point are related to the challenges of working with 13 other counties in a collaborative effort, and also working with CalMHSA as the project lead.
 What staff have found is that the definition of "Peers" is not universal and what RUHS-BH considers Peer Support Specialists is not what other counties consider in the same way.
 Also, some of the anticipated apps that were piloted by Cohort #1 were found to not be secure or protect identity or PHI information of consumers.
 Lots of work has gone into starting over with introductions and demonstrations of other apps that do protect identity and PHI information.
 Also, working within a collaborative format with many other counties also assures that it takes longer to get things moving towards full implementation so CalMHSA and the OAC have decided to expand this innovation project from 3 to 5 years.